aws-samples/aws-modernization-with-kubecost/content/4_deploy_kubecost/41_deployingkubecost.en.md

 ![kubecost-ui-workspace](/images/kubecost-expose-ui-workspace.png)

 You can now start monitoring your Amazon EKS cluster cost and efficiency.
-Depending on your organization’s requirements and set up, you may have different options to expose Kubecost for internal access.
-You will learn about how to expose Kubecost using Amazon Load Balancer Controller in the next module of this workshop.
+Depending on your organization's requirements and set up, you may have different options to expose Kubecost for internal access.
+You will learn about how to expose Kubecost using an AWS Application Load Balancer in the next module of this workshop.

 Example Kubecost's overview page: